ebmdatalab/euctr_pub_search/README.md

 *notebooks* - This contains the jupyter notebooks for data processing and handling, the main analysis, figure creation, and the assessment of inter-searcher reliability.

+Most of the remaining directories are related to Docker-izing the repository.

 ## How to view the notebooks

 Notebooks live in the `notebooks/` folder (with an `ipynb`